Florida Highway Patrol, Florida

 A massive manhunt ensued.
 Working with the description that the ride-along provided, along with a partial license plate of the suspect's vehicle, the police were able to identify the suspect.

-Trooper Glascock had been employed with the Florida Highway Patrol for one year, and is survived by his parents, brother, and sister.
+Trooper Glascock had served with the Florida Highway Patrol for one year.
+He was survived by his parents, brother, and sister.

 Bio